PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 -   Start refresh

-It's now time to make final observation.
+Now, let's make one final observation.
 Each customer tenant is built using a Power BI workspace and a set of artifacts that are all owned and managed by one specific service principal profile.
 In order to access that Power BI workspace and its content at a later time, you must